sakachin2/BTMJ5/README.en.txt

 *****
 I suppose you are familiar to rule and operation of Japanese style Mahjong.
 From 1 to 4 players can play game.
-Rule of "Yakitori", "Wareme" and "Tobi" is supported.
+Rule of "Yakitori"(prize for once won), "Wareme"(split wall prize)  and "Tobi"(bankrupt prize) is supported.
 Suspend and resume is supported.
 Any local "Yaku"(winning pattern) is acceptable because winner can claim the value of winning hand.